 If there are children of the marriage who are under 18 years of age it is important to provide particulars of the arrangements in Part F of the application including housing, if not at school - care arrangements, schooling - grade and progress - care before and after school, health of the child/ren, contact with each parent and if no contact, why?, financial support provided for the child/ren if not, why not?

 A child of the marriage includes:

 - any child of you and your spouse, including children born before the marriage or after separation

 - any child adopted by you and your spouse, or

 - any child who was treated as a member of your family prior to your final separation; for example, a step-child or foster child.

-If you file the application together with your spouse as joint applicants you are not required to serve the documents.
+If you file the application together with your spouse you are joint applicants and you are not required to do anything else.

 Court attendance is only required if you have filed a sole application and there is a child of the marriage aged under 18 years at the time of filing or you have indicated that you wish to attend in question 2(a) of the application.
 You should attend if you are applying for an order for substituted service or a dispensation of service in the circumstances when you cannot find the respondent to serve the court documents - see information about Service above.
 It is also advisable to attend if you are required to provide additional affidavit material to explain circumstances such as separation under the same roof/ married less than two years and other situations which may impact on the outcome of your matter.
 You should bring all documents with you to court including a copy of your application and service documents.

-If it is difficult for you to attend in person you can ask the court to appear by telephone.
+If it is difficult for you to attend in person you can ask the court to appear by telephone, you need to do this as soon as possible after you have filed the application.
 You should request this using the Telephone/Video link attendance request form which can be eFiled.
 See r.25.11 FCCR 2001 for more information.
 If your request to attend by telephone is not confirmed you should follow up by email.